Furikuda/bork/docs/internals/data-structures.rst

 in memory and on disk.
 Only the header formats differ.
 The on-disk header is ``struct HashHeader``:

-- First, the HashIndex magic, the eight byte ASCII string "BORG_IDX".
+- First, the HashIndex magic, the eight byte ASCII string "BORK_IDX".
 - Second, the signed 32-bit number of entries (i.e. buckets which are not deleted and not empty).
 - Third, the signed 32-bit number of buckets, i.e. the length of the buckets array contained in the file, and the modulus for index calculation.